 On this page, I describe my experiences (no observations) with my electronic 4,5" Newton telescope Unistellar eVscope (I took part in a Kickstarter campaign in mid-November 2017; it arrived on January 27, 2020).
-This page covers experiences with the WLAN connection and the data downlaod.
-Possibly, these are useful for others who want to acquire the eVscope as well...
+This page covers experiences with the data download and upload to the SETI server (app version 1.0, 1.1/1.2).

 Photos: My eVscope (End of January 2020)